Tabloid Witch Award logo

 This doesn't mean you don't have a shot.
 Christopher Alan Broadstone (Best Sound, Honorable Mention, 2005), is a self-taught filmmaker working with a consumer DV camera.
 Yet he learned his stuff well enough that he beat out some "pros."

-You might also learn something about film aesthetics at the Horror Film Aesthetics blog.
+You can also gain some tips about film aesthetics at the Horror Film Aesthetics blog.

 Do you ever give feedback, or explain why someone lost?